-Note: DOE personnel are in Orange Box, Regulatory personnel are in Green Box, and DOE Prime Contractor personnel are in Blue Box.
+DOE personnel are in orange box, regulatory personnel are in green box, and DOE Prime Contractor personnel are in blue box.
+Solid lines indicate lines of authority and dashed lines indicate lines of communication.

 QAPP Worksheets #3 and #5.
 Project Organization and QAPP Distribution (Continued) Minimum Distribution List